 No matter your goals as a cyclist, the calories you take in need to fuel your exercise plan.
-Many cyclists struggle to find a diet that helps them take off excess body fat while increasing their muscle mass and providing them with energy.
+Many cyclists struggle to find a diet that helps them reduce excess body fat while increasing their muscle mass and providing energy.

 What is a Keto diet?